rutherfn/chal/README.md

 # Chal

 Chal was a native android application that allowed users to create a account; and track progression of goals within the app.
-It became a passion project with a group of friends; that are no longer active.
+It became a passion project with a group of friends; we are no longer supporting the project.

 ## Tech Stack Used